jalmeidaa/tip/README.md

 Here's a walkthrough of implemented user stories:

-(If the gif does not load, click on the link to view.)
+(If the gif does not load, click on the image to view.)

 <img src='http://i.imgur.com/lX5u4Eh.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />